| |

 10. Birds

-bit funky, but there are no real hints of anything unusual in the music.
-That
+seem a bit funky on the surface, but there are no real hints of anything

-is, until you are introduced to the playful female vocals that almost sound
+unusual in the music.
+That is, until you are introduced to the playful vocals

-is virtually nothing worth a special mention on this album.
-It is adequately
+worth a special mention on this album.
+It is adequately produced and the riffs

-produced and the riffs are satisfactory, but the lack of distinction and real
+are satisfactory, but the lack of distinction and real notable hooks keeps the

-notable hooks keeps the result down to the nominal level.
-Only the singing is
+result down to the nominal level.
+Only the singing is something bound to catch

-something bound to catch your attention for real and without a doubt.
+your attention for real and without a doubt.

 |